teamcharliegithub/pypredict-win/README.md

 If you think you've found an error in pypredict, please include output from predict on same inputs to the bug report.
 If you think you've found a bug in predict, please report and we'll coordinate with upstream.

+The purpose of this fork is to generate a version of PyPredict that is compatible with Windows OS.
+At the moment, PyPredict is incompatible with Windows due to major differences between the methods by which Linux and Windows handle terminal I/O.

 ### Installation

 ```bash